BIitzkrieg/fireEye/README.md

  Simple hacky menu script to interface with hx-cmd by fire eye.
 Reads in a list of hosts to preform mutliple actions on.

  # hx-cmd
  Customized hx-cmd script by Henrik Olsson of Fire Eye.
 Fixed the approve containment function.
 Also added functionality to get containment status, and stop containment of hosts.
+Needs his hx_lib library to function.